How the bible is the best resource for learning to interpret dreams, including 10 biblical principles that can be applied to dreams.

 There are actually more than twenty dreams recorded in the bible.
 These examples give us confidence that God does indeed speak through dreams, and they provide clues about how to interpret them.
 Most of all they should inspire us to expect God to speak to us in similar ways.

-2. Dreams as parables
+2. Dreams as night parables

 HOW TO LEARN THE LANGUAGE OF DREAMS